 Fresh hope over campaign to bring back passenger trains

-There is now a glimmer of hope for Stocksbridge residents of reviving passenger trains to the line between the small town and Sheffield city centre.
+People have been given hope of passenger trains running again from Stocksbridge to Sheffield.

-This was discussed at length during a two-hour meeting at Stocksbridge Town Hall last week between local campaign group Don Valley Railway, former Transport Minister Andrew Jones and Conservative parliamentary candidate for Penistone and Stocksbridge constituency, Miriam Cates.
+This was discussed at length during a two-hour meeting at Stocksbridge Town Hall last week between Don Valley Railway local campaign group, former Transport Minister Andrew Jones MP and Conservative parliamentary candidate for Penistone and Stocksbridge constituency, Miriam Cates.

-Chris Bell from Don Valley Railway said the talks have given them a clearer picture on how to progress with their campaign for passenger trains.
+Chris Bell from Don Valley Railway said the talks have given them a clearer picture of how to progress with their campaign for passenger trains.

-“Mr Jones offered to assist in raising the profile to Don Valley Railway to help it to who may assist in raising the Don Valley Railway’s campaign profile,” he said.
+“Mr Jones offered to assist in raising the profile of the Don Valley Railway’s campaign,” he said.

 Don Valley Railway, which has been fighting to bring back the scheme since 2003, aims to introduce passenger services between Stocksbridge/Deepcar and central Sheffield using the existing track linking the town with Sheffield Victoria Station.